goujonpa/sy09TP3/README.md

 # sy09TP3 - Euclidian Classifier and K Nearest Neighbours in R

-School project to study the Eculidian Classifier and the KNN method in R.
+School project to study the Euclidian Classifier and the KNN method in R.

 ## Context